fourtytoo/amethyst/README.md

 ## Usage

 Amethyst can be used on its own or extended with additional job types.
-Out of the box it support a handful of job types, possibly of limited use to your average project, but you are free to extend this collection with the implementation of the org.quartz.Job interface.
+Out of the box it supports a handful of job types, possibly of limited use to your average project, but you are free to extend this collection with the implementation of the org.quartz.Job interface.

-Once you implement the Job interface, you make it available in the config.edn file and Amethyst will be able to use it for you.
 See below.

 ### Run the application locally